emmajhudgins/emmajhudgins.github.io/02-rpeople.md

 Outside of school and work, Justin can be found practicing sports, birding, camping/hiking, reading, enjoying music, or walking his sweet German shepherd, Atlas.

-## Ruiting Qian - MEnvSci Student

-I’m a 2nd-year Master of Environmental Science student.
-I did my undergraduate degree in Environmental Science as well here at Melbourne Uni.
-My interest in environmental conservation and climate change began during my undergraduate studies and has continued to grow throughout my master’s program.
-I’ve also learned some coding skills and am keen to incorporate both aspects into my studies and research.
-In my spare time, I enjoy playing and listening to music, as well as playing video games.

-*Ruiting's project involves modelling the spread of Myrtle Rust into Melbourne*

 ## Alex Muljadi - MSc Student (co-supervised by Prof. Margaret Mayfield)

 <img src="/assets/Alex.jpeg" alt="Alex on a hike" class="center-fit" width="500">